Suffyx/Isaiah/README.md

 ## Roadmap

-- [ ] Make core.Isaiah.config a property as opposed to an attribute so that database syncs and closures do not cause adverse effects.
+- [ ] Make core.Isaiah.db a property as opposed to an attribute so that database syncs and closures do not cause adverse effects.
 - [ ] Write dashboard in Quart
 - [ ] Make base web templates for Quart
 - [ ] Finish moderation commands